30 Dec 2019 at 10:19am

 17 Jul 2019 at 7:37pm

-Down South has been named Lonely Planet’s Best in Asia Pacific 2019 !
+Down South is Lonely Planet’s Best in Asia Pacific 2019 !
 How awesome is that?!
 Of course, I’ve always known that.
 It’s why I live in Dunsborough.
 If you haven’t visited yet, then you definitely should.
 Maybe wait until summer though.
 It’s a bit wet and cold at the moment.

 This is what Lonely Planets had to say – “Take one look at Meelup Beach and you’ll wonder where it’s been all your life: the West Australian bush parts to reveal ocean the hue of a Bombay Sapphire bottle, which is typical of the coastline stretching from Margaret River to the state’s south.
 Beyond the sand, some of the country’s slickest wineries, breweries and restaurants lie between tracts of tall-tree forest and kangaroo-dotted farmland.”